hstarmans/hexastorm/README.md

 | B03 | 4 | bezier coeff 3, motor 0
 | B04 | 4 | bezier coeff 4, motor 0

-For a bezier of order n, there are n+1 coefficients.
-If there are m motors, there are m*(n+1) coefficients to sent over.

 # Accucuracy
 If scale is set to 1 micron, position is defined in 32 bit signed, the range is +/- 2147 meters.
 In de casteljau's, time is a float between 0 an 1.
 Let's assume, 10 samples are taken per second, the update frequency is 1 MHZ.
 The float needs to be able to carry 100E3.
 Looking at the formula the max is (-2*pow(100E3, 2)) which is accounted for in 32 bit arithmetic.

-we do a bitshit of 17 as (2,17) equals 131K
+To account for the floats; we do a bitshit of 17 as (2,17) equals 131K.
+It might be an option to set B00 equal to zero, set the scale to steps... but this is for later..

 ## Algorithm
 Splines, Bezier, B-splines, and NURBS (Non-Uniform Rational B-splines) curves are the common parametric techniques